offsoc/onionplan/docs/3 - Appendixes/02 - Appendix: Specs for DNS-based .onion records.md

     number or DNS requests).
   * As an alternative, we could consider an algorithm that do 3 lookups only if a first lookup results in invalid response such as `NXDOMAIN`.
 * Automatic reportback of resolution errors.
 But what qualifies as an "error"?
+  And what would characterize a "match" in the discovery procedure?
 * Support DNSSEC authenticated `NXDOMAIN`responses somehow.
 * Enhanced Network Health scanners for DNS resolution issues.